Data Center Dynamics - Cooling Supplement

 Through its extensive regional and international operations, industry-leading reliability and efficiency, R&D programmes and investment in AI technology, Tabreed is the district cooling industry’s global leader.
 In addition to district cooling, Tabreed’s energy efficiency services extend the company’s sustainability impact, helping businesses and organisations to improve their overall energy consumption, in turn preventing CO2 emissions and assisting in the achievement of carbon neutrality objectives.

-Maxwell Increases Cooling System Capacity at Second Industrial Plant
+Facility Management News - Maxwell at Second Industrial Plant

 Reposted from FMLink (Facility Management News and Resources from the McMorrow Reports